Contact Directory

 Holly Legleiter

-Coordinates strategic communications, public relations, digital, traditional and social media including earned, owned and paid media for the Center for Gravitational Waves and Cosmology.
-Member of the NANOGrav Collaboration.
+Holly coordinates strategic communications, public relations, digital, traditional and social media including earned, owned and paid media for the Center for Gravitational Waves and Cosmology.
+She is also a member of the NANOGrav Collaboration.